 Necci's team conducts one physical inventory of the entire raw material warehouse each year.
 It usually takes about 30 hours.
 With RFgen, Necci expects to cut this time down to just six hours.
 And once automated cycle counting comes online, the need for an annual physical inventory will be eliminated.

 Because CarlisleIT provides cables and wires to the military and commercial aerospace industries, traceability of materials and finished goods is an important aspect of compliance.
 Before RFgen, traceability was a more manual process that required going through multiple screens in SAP looking for documents.
-“With the RFgen label now, by scanning a storage unit number, we have full traceability all the way back to when material came into the building,” Necci said.
+"With the RFgen label now, by scanning a storage unit number, we have full traceability all the way back to when the material came into the building," Necci said.

 Necci looks forward to the full implementation of additional RFgen functionality, including shipping automation and WIP inventories.
 He'd like to take the functionality into more areas of the business and has also shown it to other CarlisleIT plants.

 "Everybody that has seen the way the warehouse is functioning really likes RFgen.
 The plant loves this software.
 The warehouse guys are absolutely ecstatic.
 The shipping guys cannot wait until it gets to their area," said Necci.
 "RFgen was the right partnership for us.
 I've presented RFgen to other CarlisleIT plants in North America and other countries, and several have expressed interest."